tsagas/my-little-automations/Jenkins/manageGitlabPushRulesMR.md

 ## Notes

-- Single project shows current values; groups/multiple projects show defaults.
+- Single project shows current values; groups/multiple projects always show defaults.
-- Thus bulk editing means what you see is not related to the existing values in gitlab.
+- Thus what you see before making any changes is not related to the existing per project values in gitlab.
 - Requires GitLab API token configured in Jenkins credentials